Nomad-Media/samples-js/media-manager/Readme.md

 ## Create Series

 To create a series, select the thumbnail image.
-Then select `series` for the media type and enter the informattion for the series in the fields below.
+Then select `series` for the media type and enter the information for the series in the fields below.
 Then click the `Create` button.

 ![](images/create-series.png)